 Note that this numbering format does not apply to standalone documents.
 If the attachments, exhibits, and tables are separate from the parent IMC or procedure, the document type will be indicated in the right-hand corner of the footer, and page numbering will follow a through c above.
 An addendum to the standalone document will follow d above.

 Abbreviated document number right justified.
 This number will reflect the document number from the first page.
-As such, the entire document will have the same number.
+As such, the entire document (including appendices) will have the same number.
+Standalone appendices will be numbered as in the following examples.

 0000